 It’s always possible to expand to new marketing strategies once you have successful ones in place that are bringing in clients and new revenue.
 For instance, you could begin by using PPC ads on Google, since PPC ads have a fairly quick turnaround to convert into cases.
 Once you have that optimized and performing well for you, then you can start to invest in longer term strategies like improving your SEO and creating organic social media content.
 That way, your successful marketing strategies are helping to pay for the ones that are still in their growth phase.

-When you have a law firm thriving with new cases and clients from your marketing efforts, you’re quickly going to find that you and your key staff don’t have the time to devote to things you once did yourself, like certain aspects of the legal process and even some of the marketing services themselves.
+When you have a law firm thriving with new cases and clients from your marketing efforts, you’re going to have no time to devote to things you once did yourself, like certain aspects of the legal process and even some of the marketing processes.
 That’s when it’s time to consider outsourcing and working with vendors.

 Important but time-consuming parts of the legal process, such as requesting medical records or drafting documents, contacts, and agreements, can drain your internal resources.
 However, finding an outsourced solution frees up your time for higher-level work without adding exorbitant costs.